blynkkk/blynkkk.github.io/Widgets.md

 <img src="images/lcd_format_edit.png" style="width: 200px; height:360px"/>

 ### SuperChart
-SuperChart widget is used to vizualise live and historical data.
-You can use it for sensor data, for binary events logging and more.
+SuperChart is used to vizualise live and historical data.
+You can use it for sensor data, for binary event logging and more.

-To use SuperChart widget you need to push the data from the hardware within the desired interval by using timed event.
+To use SuperChart widget you would need to push the data from the hardware with the desired interval by using timers.
-[Here is](https://examples.blynk.cc/?board=ESP8266&shield=ESP8266%20WiFi&example=GettingStarted%2FPushData) basic example for data pushing.
+[Here is](https://examples.blynk.cc/?board=ESP8266&shield=ESP8266%20WiFi&example=GettingStarted%2FPushData) a basic example for data pushing.

 ####Interactions:
 - **Switch between time ranges and Live mode**